 Most traders understand market orders and limit orders but a protective stop order is unique.
 You set a stop-loss to manage the amount risked on a trade but sometimes your risk parameters are exceeded.

-Here is how a stop order works in the market:
+Here is how a stop loss order works in the market:

 - Stop-losses are sitting in the market as limit orders waiting to be filled

-- When triggered, your stop turns into a market order
+- When the order is triggered, your stop turns into a market order

 - Fast moving markets can have your stop price filled at a worse price level than you originally intended.